soarce-qa/soarce-client-php/README.md

 * string `SOARCE_ACTION_PARAM_NAME` = "SOARCE": names the SOARCE interceptor param name.
 Use something long and random to obfuscate an active SOARCE client if necessary and/or to solve parameter name conflicts with your application.
 It has to match the main application's parameter name setting.
+* string `SOARCE_APPLICATION_NAME` = $_SERVER['HOSTNAME']: names the server/application for gathering the stats.
+This should be the same name used in the main application's config.
+As a fallback the "HOSTNAME" server variable will be used - with docker this means defaulting to the docker container's id.
 * string `SOARCE_DATA_PATH` = "/tmp/": any writable location on your server / in your container.
 Named pipes, trigger and pid-files will be written there.
 If you host multiple services from the same host or container, make sure they use different `SOARCE_DATA_PATH`s.
 Coverage is sent directly to the master application,